 - Hypofractionated radiotherapy or embolisation may be considered for people with intractable bleeding caused by incurable bladder cancer.

 - Pelvic pain:

 - Hypofractionated radiotherapy, nerve block or palliative chemotherapy may be options for those with pelvic pain caused by incurable bladder cancer.

 - Patients with non-invasive bladder tumours (TaT1) need to be followed up after completion of treatment, because of the risk of recurrence and progression.

 - Those people who have had low-risk non-muscle-invasive bladder cancer and who have no recurrence of the bladder cancer within 12 months can be discharged to primary care.
-Those people with intermediate-risk non-muscle-invasive bladder cancer should be offered cystoscopic follow-up at 3, 9 and 18 months, and once a year thereafter.
-Those people with high-risk non-muscle-invasive bladder cancer should be offered cystoscopic follow-up every 3 months for the first 2 years, then every 6 months for the following 2 years, then once a year thereafter.
+Those people with intermediate-risk non-muscle-invasive bladder cancer should be offered cystoscopic follow-up at three, nine and 18 months, and once a year thereafter.
+Those people with high-risk non-muscle-invasive bladder cancer should be offered cystoscopic follow-up every three months for the first two years, then every six months for the following two years, then once a year thereafter.

 - The result of the first cystoscopy after TUR at three months is a very important prognostic indicator for recurrence and progression.

 - After radical cystectomy a follow-up protocol should consist of:

 - Monitoring of the upper tracts for hydronephrosis, stones and cancer, using imaging and glomerular filtration rate (GFR) estimation at least annually.